Giveth/giveth-dapp/README.md

 > DApp - Donation Application for charitable giving without losing ownership

 Welcome to the code for Giveth's DApp.
 This is an open source effort to realize the potential of ethereum smart contracts.
-More specifically, the Giveth dapp provides an alternative to traditional donation.
+More specifically, the Giveth DApp provides an alternative to traditional donation.

 ## Table of content